mfederici/dsit/README.md

 # @package _global_
 trainer:
-  gpus: 1                         # Specify the number of GPUs to use for the pytorch lightning trainer
+  gpus: 1                         # Specify the number of GPUs to use for the lightning trainer

 device:
   data_root: /ssdstore/datasets   # Root dataset directory